What is the SQRT Function?

 The SQRT function uses the following argument:

-- Number (required argument) – It is the number for which we wish to find out the square root.
+- Number (required argument) – This is the number for which we wish to find out the square root.
 It must be a positive number, an Excel formula, or a function that results in a positive number.